nguyenvanauVietNam/Adventure-Game/README.md

       The code includes multiple functions, each with a single responsibility to reduce repetition and improve readability.
 - [x] **Write code that follows the standard Python style guide.**
-      The `pycodestyle` tool reports zero errors and zero warnings.
+      The `pycodestyle` tool reports zero errors and zero warnings. please run file: pycodestyles_export_csv.py if show display : "This file adventure_game.py is not issue pycodestyle"
 - [x] **Test code and produce an error-free program.**
       The game is playable, runs from start to finish, and handles all scenarios without crashing.